nguyentdnb95/ebook-trade-technical/technical-analysics-en.md

 set up at an old Bottom which produces selling (Resistance), and thereby creates a new Top, and at an old Top which produces buying (Support) and thereby creates a new Bottom.
-The reader is urged to keep this concept well in mind.
-Any analytical study of the chart records will quickly show that it is much easier for prices to push up through a former Top level than through the Resistance set up at a previous volume Bottom (and vice versa, of course, with respect to declines).
-You will find that a little selling may come in at a former high, but usually only enough to cause a brief halt rather than the more or less exten- sive reactions or Consolidations that develop when the trend comes up against a real Resistance Zone.

 ![fig-141](./img/fig-141.png)
 **FIGURE 141.** York is a relatively thin stock, which normally makes many small,